Master of Management in Hospitality Program

 One of the most significant parts of graduate school is your relationship with the faculty.
 The SHA faculty is uniquely positioned to offer you academic advice, career planning, and networking contacts.
 Your concentration faculty advisor is the faculty director of your particular concentration.

 Equal in importance, and more specifically the objective of your education, is a promising and fulfilling career in the hospitality industry.
 Career Management, located in the Office of Student Services, and specifically the Director of Graduate Programs, is a resource for your winter externship and permanent job search.
 Additionally, the MMH Professional Development program guides you through the many crucial steps and skills necessary for a successful job search and provides you with best practices for lifelong career management.

 Occasionally students need to interrupt their studies by requesting a leave of absence because of extenuating circumstances beyond their control.
 Three types of leaves are available to graduate students:

 2. Personal leave

 3. Part-time study leave

 To apply for a LOA, you must complete and submit the LOA form to the Office of Student Services at the School of Hotel Administration.
 Your request is reviewed by the Graduate Committee and the Director of Graduate Studies.
-If approved, it is forwarded to the Graduate School for approval.
 Approval is not automatic and only students in good academic standing may request a LOA.